Illustration - Questions and Answers

 Plus sign

 In the Public Health Agency of Sweden’s 2017 population study, 1.5 percent of women and 1 percent of men, aged 16–84, reported that they had at some point received payment for sex.
 It was also significantly more common for gay, bisexual, and queer individuals to have received payment (7 percent) compared to heterosexuals (Public Health Agency of Sweden, 2017).
-In the recurring study “Young People, Sex, and the Internet,” similar questions are posed to students in their third year of high school.
+In the recurring study “Young People, Sex, and the Internet,” similar questions are asked of students in their third year of high school.
 In the latest study from 2021, 1.4 percent of girls and 0.8 percent of boys reported that they had sold sexual services at some point (Svedin et al. 2021).
 In particularly vulnerable groups, the proportion is significantly higher than in the general population.
 Previous screening attempts have shown that 24 percent of female inmates in the Swedish Prison and Probation Service had received payment for sex.
 11 percent also reported that they had been subjected to human trafficking.
 Among adult LVM clients (the Act on Care for Substance Abusers) who were treated by the National Board of Institutional Care in 2018, one in three women and 7 percent of men reported that they had at some point performed a sexual act for compensation.
 In youth services (LVU clients), 13 percent of girls and 5 percent of boys reported having had sex in exchange for payment.
 Of these children and young people, 70 percent reported that it had happened more than once (da Cabo, A. & Hall, A. 2021).
 Another large proportion of those involved in prostitution in Sweden consists of migrants.
 These are groups not reached by population studies.

 However, both population studies and interviews with authorities and organizations working with the target group indicate that the number of people selling sex has remained relatively constant over time.
 There also appears to have been a relatively small increase in the number of ads and profiles on websites explicitly offering sexual services in 2020 compared to 2014.
 The survey identified 12,474 unique ads and profiles on 32 different websites.
 However, this does not indicate the number of individuals, as the same person may be behind multiple profiles or ads.
 The number of websites, on the other hand, has increased significantly since the 2014 survey, when only ten websites were identified.
 Sexual services are offered throughout Sweden.
 In total, ads are found from nearly 200 locations across the country, with a concentration in metropolitan areas.
 An increase in the number of people selling sex is reported to have occurred in connection with the COVID-19 pandemic.
 There are also indications that an increasing number of young people are coming into contact with, or being contacted by, adults for sexual purposes on the internet.